-There are two alternative sets of thresholds, which have been recently increased following an amendment to the Act against Restraints of Competition in 2021.
+There are two alternative sets of thresholds, which have been recently increased following an amendment to the ARC in 2021.
 Besides the traditional turnover-based threshold, there is also an alternative threshold that takes into account the transaction value.
 German merger control applies if one of these sets of thresholds is triggered.